brethash/raspberium/readme.md

-# Raspberium - The best free terrarium/vivarium/aquarium controller for the Raspbery Pi
+# Raspberium - The best free terrarium/vivarium/aquarium controller for the Raspberry Pi

 Things to note:
  * Built on Laravel 5.3!